Sunday, August 31, 2008

 Wednesday, August 27, 2008

 It's Day 10 and today I'm celebrating!
 You may recall that I set myself a goal to do 100 postings in 100 days.
-In other words, a challenge to be diligent and committed to writing every day--not just in my personal journal--but so someone else can read and enjoy it too.
+In other words, a challenge to be diligent and committed to writing every day--not just in my personal journal--but so someone else can read it too.

 Well, I am happy...I've already accomplished one tenth of my goal and I'm having a blast doing it too!

-I am beginning to see the value of celebrating our mini-successes.
+I begin to see the value of celebrating our mini-successes.
 It helps us to stay motivated during the long haul.
 When we work on a goal that has a longer time frame and requires more effort and skill, the small movements forward can help stay off discouragement, especially if we've begun to doubt our ability to achieve it.

 Focusing on what is happening can help create a built-in circle of motivation.
 You reach one small success, you get excited, you get motivated to do more, you take the next step, you achieve that, you get more excited, you do the next step....

-And while I'm marking this occasion, I want to THANK all you beautiful readers who have been so kind and positive in your feedback by leaving a comment, or contacting me via e-mail and personally.
+And, while I'm marking this occasion, I want to THANK all you beautiful readers who have been so kind and positive in your feedback by leaving a comment or contacting me via e-mail and personally.
 I appreciate it a whole bunch!
 I love writing, and knowing that what I share from my heart is touching yours in some way means a lot to me.

 So why not do something to celebrate some small success today!
 And together we'll watch our motivation rise to a new level.